Max Tundra

-Ben Jacobs (born 7 June 1974), more commonly known by the stage name Max Tundra, is an English multi-instrumental musician, singer and music producer.
+Benjamin Thomas Jacobs (born 7 June 1974), more commonly known by the stage name Max Tundra, is an English multi-instrumental musician, singer and music producer.
 His work is noted for its maximalist approach, which is predominantly electronic music but incorporates non-electronic styles and instruments.
 Jacobs' production style has been noted as an influence on the hyperpop style which became prevalent in the 2010s onwards.

 Other than his full-length albums, he has also done remix work for bands of varying genres including Franz Ferdinand, Architecture in Helsinki, Kid606 and the Pet Shop Boys.
 In 2018, Tundra wrote and produced the comeback album by Daphne and Celeste, entitled Daphne & Celeste Save the World.

 Biography

-Ben Jacobs was born in Camberwell, London, and is the son of Gerald Jacobs, literary editor of The Jewish Chronicle.
+Ben Jacobs was born in Camberwell, London.
 Jacobs grew up taking piano lessons, but mostly enjoyed playing television theme songs and music from adverts.
 As a teenager, he bought a Commodore Amiga 500 with his bar mitzvah money and began exploring electronic music with it.
 Jacobs began sending demos out to labels.
 Warp Records received one song he recorded titled "Children at Play" and released it as a single in 1998.
 Following this single his debut album Some Best Friend You Turned Out to Be was released by Domino Records in the UK in 2000.

 The instrumental record was followed up with Mastered by Guy at the Exchange, his first to use vocals.
 Max Tundra explained "When I was writing Some Best Friend, I thought of all sorts of weird and wonderful machines and instruments I could use to make noises, but singing never occurred to me.
 I had never considered using my voice on any Max Tundra record ever, but hey, I like to keep things varied, so this time round I figured what the hell!"
 Mastered By Guy at the Exchange received positive reviews, including being named the 12th top album of the year on Pitchfork Media's list of top 50 albums of 2002.